 From 30% to 59% Local Funding in 10 Months

-In 2016, Kartidaya received 30 percent of funding from within Indonesia.
-Global Innovations consultants challenged Kartidaya to reduce dependency on external sources and increase national ownership for Bible translation.
+In 2016, Kartidaya received 30% of funding from within Indonesia.
+Growth Partners consultants challenged Kartidaya to reduce dependency on external sources and increase national ownership for Bible translation.
 Kartidaya crafted a strategy to double local funding within Indonesia and connect with churches and individuals to cast vision for Bible translation.

 Within 10 months, Kartidaya reported a significant change in its funding model.
-They shifted to 59 percent of funding from inside Indonesia; a 98 percent increase over their 2016 approach.
-This demonstrates an increase in vision and commitment.
+They shifted to 59% of funding from inside Indonesia—a 98% increase over their 2016 approach.
+This monumental shift demonstrated their vision and commitment.
 In addition to changing funding structures, the organization transformed its strategy, systems, and infrastructure.

 Marnix began to dream.
 What if we could do more?
 How could we more fully commit to God’s mission?
 What if Kartidaya took more responsibility for Bible translation?
 What if we began 75 new language projects by 2020?

 When Marnix conferred with the Growth Partners unit, they said he’d need a larger staff, sound financial and reporting processes, and additional leadership to accomplish such an ambitious objective in 3 short years.

 He imagined how Kartidaya might grow to sustain the work.
 He contacted pastors and began holding conferences about the Missio Dei (The Mission of God) in local churches around Indonesia.

 As the Indonesian church reflected on their role in God’s mission, they were convicted that Bible translation is foundational to all Christian ministry—evangelism, discipleship, and church planting.
 They were compelled to join in God’s mission to bring his Word to Indonesians in a language they understand best.
 The churches stepped up with funding, people, and prayer.